 Keep in mind, that you are in control.

 You are hiring me to provide you with a service – professional counsel.
+You are paying for my education, knowledge, and expertise.

 You decide how much information you provide and in the time frame you feel comfortable.
 You never have to lie and it is up to you and in the time frame you feel comfortable to share information about YOUR story.